Observational Appearances of Magnetically Charged Black Holes in Born-Infeld Electrodynamics: Conclusion and discussion

 BH shadows are produced by photons that are deflected in curved spacetime.
 We first consider static spherically symmetric accretion, assuming that the density of photons follows a lognormal distribution with a maximum at the radius of the photon sphere.
 Also, we supposed that the frequency of the photons emitted is not monochromatic but has a normal distribution with central frequency $\nu_{\text{c}}$.
 The specific intensity received by a distant observer was obtained by integrating along the geodesics using the backward ray tracing method.
 And we plotted the specific intensity on a two-dimensional plane with the observer located at infinity above the north pole to display the BH shadows.
 The intensity grows slightly as $b<b_{\text{ph}}$, then rises sharply to the maximum as $b$ approaches $b_{\text{ph}}$, and asymptotically drops to zero when $b>b_{\text{ph}}$.
 The specific intensity reaches the maximum when the impact parameter of photons is equal to the critical value, as a result of the photons orbiting the BH infinite times.

 We also took infalling spherically symmetric accretion models into account.
 The shadows of infalling accretion are obviously darker than the static ones with the same BI parameter $\beta$ and magnetic charge $P$ because the impact of the redshift factor $g$ on specific intensity becomes significant when the photons get close to the BH.
-In both infalling and static accretion, the brightest ring in each shadow represents its photon sphere.
+The brightest ring in each shadow represents its photon sphere in both infalling and static accretion.
 The radii and intensities of the shadows vary depending on the BI parameter and the magnetic charge.
 It is also noteworthy that the impact parameter $b$ corresponding to the peak of the specific intensity is always the same in both static and infalling accretions, indicating that the critical value $b_{\text{ph}}$ is only related to the effective metric.
-Moreover, the radius of the photon sphere is independent of the accretion disks.
+Moreover, the radius of the photon sphere is independent of the accretions.

 We then studied the shadow produced by accretion disks.
 The photons emitted by the disk are divided into direct emission, lens ring, and photon ring based on their numbers of intersections with the disk.
 The regions of direct emission, lens ring, and photon ring with parameter changes are similar to the previous analysis of $r_{\text{ISCO}}$.
 We introduced transfer functions to describe the relationship between the radial positions where the photons intersect the accretion disk and their impact parameters.
 From the demagnification factors of the transfer functions, we illustrated that the slope of direct emission is almost fixed.
 However, the lens ring and the photon ring are noticeably demagnified.
 Then the observational appearances are simulated using three simple emission models of the accretion disk.
 Among all the simulations, the direct emission dominates the width of the shadow.
 The photon ring and the lens ring can hardly be distinguished only by changing the emission model.